fkaduk/kobodeck/README.md

 background, downloads new unread articles as KEPUBs with cover images, and syncs read status back to Readeck.

-If any files changed, it triggers a fake USB connection to prompt the reader to rescan the library.
+If any files changed, it triggers a Nickel library rescan via a simulated USB event.
-Press **Connect** to rescan
-immediately, or **Cancel** - the files are already downloaded either way.
+Press **Connect** to rescan immediately, or **Cancel** — the files are already downloaded either way.

 ![screenshot of the connect dialog on a Kobo Glo HD reader](assets/connect-dialog.png)